VincentK1991/BERT_summarization_1/README.md

 This folder contains colab notebooks that guide you through the summarization by BERT and GPT-2.
 You should be able to open it on your Google's colab, and play with your data. *The text .csv file, the post-processed training tensor file, and fine-tuned model weight tensor are available upon request.*

-Both BERT and GPT-2 models are implemented in the Transformer library by HUggingface.
+Both BERT and GPT-2 models are implemented in the Transformer library by Huggingface.
 The description of each notebooks are listed below.
 The citation and related works are in the "generate-summary-with-BERT-or-GPT2" notebook.

 ### Primer-to-BERT-extractive-summarization